Home fire safety Choices

 As part of the video project we actually lit some fires (under controlled conditions so don’t try this at home) and tried extinguishing them with different types of fire extinguishers.
 Thankfully the vast majority of homeowners never have cause to discharge an extinguisher but consequently they have little idea as to their impact.

 Class A fires involving combustible solids like paper, fabrics and wood and Class F cooking fires are by far the most common in a home environment so featured high on our test list.
 Assessing the results of the tests It was clear to me that the best extinguishers to have for combatting Class A fires are the water extinguishers and water additive versions.
 No doubt water does cause some inconvenience but it does dry out and will cause far less peripheral damage than powder extinguishers.
-Although the dry powder extinguisher extinguished the fire it sent up a cloud of chemical particles that coated everything within a 5 metre radius requiring a major clean-up operation after use, whereas the water discharge jet was far more targeted and faster acting.

 We also tested a fire blanket on both Class A and Class F fires and I was pleasantly surprised on how easy fire blankets are to deploy and how effective they are at smothering a small fire.
 Although there was some minor scorching of the fire blanket it was substantially undamaged so we could repack into its protective sleeve for reuse.
 Next to smoke detectors, I suggest a fire blanket is probably the most cost effective and versatile fire safety device you can get for home and leisure use.